PRIMA-KI

 About the project

-As part of digitalization in education, we at the Weingarten University of Teacher Education are investigating the potential and design options of AI-supported learning companions for primary school mathematics lessons.
-Artificial intelligence offers unique opportunities for individualized, adaptive feedback in problem-based learning – provided it is designed and implemented with a sound didactic approach.
+As part of a project at the Weingarten University of Teacher Education, we are investigating the potential and design options of AI-supported learning companions for primary school mathematics lessons.
+Artificial intelligence offers unique opportunities for individualized, adaptive feedback in problem-based learning—provided it is designed and implemented with a sound didactic approach.

-Our PRIMA-KI pilot project develops and researches prototype AI learning companions integrated into math apps to support children in exploring and solving mathematical problems.
+The PRIMA-KI pilot project develops and researches prototype AI learning companions integrated into math apps that support children in exploring and solving mathematical problems.
 The focus is on cognitive activation and supporting independent thinking processes.

 Project goals

-- Development of optimally structured prompts and interaction designs for embedding in existing digital learning offerings for child-friendly adaptive support
+• Development of optimally structured prompts and interaction designs for embedding in existing digital learning offerings for child-friendly, didactically meaningful adaptive support

-- Evaluation of usage behavior and acceptance among primary school children
+• Evaluation of usage behavior and acceptance among primary school children and determination of the optimal degree of pedagogical pre-structuring of AI use for primary school children

 Current status and planned approach